 Signs of Marijuana Dependence

-Since marijuana is one of the drugs that people most commonly use around the world, spotting marijuana use isn’t challenging.
+Since marijuana is one of the most common drugs that people use around the world, spotting marijuana use isn’t challenging.
 It’s much tougher to spot a marijuana dependence because even marijuana users don’t always recognize or acknowledge it.

 Parents, friends and loved ones can be on the lookout for some of the most common signs of drug use.
-Changes in behavior, grooming habits or sleep patterns can point to a dependence on drugs.
-Other warning signs can be financial irresponsibility or dismissing life’s important obligations and responsibilities.
+For example, changes in behavior, grooming habits or sleep patterns can point to a dependence on drugs.
+Additionally, other warning signs can be financial irresponsibility or dismissing life’s important obligations and responsibilities.

 More specifically, you can look for the signs of marijuana use.
 These can include the following: